A Common Pipeline for Harmonizing Electronic Health Record Data for Translational Research: Overview of PEHRT

-The SVD-PMI algorithm consists of three steps.
-First, a co-occurrence matrix ${\bf{C}} = [C(w, c)]$ is constructed, where each element represents the number of patients in which a target code or CUI $w$ co-occurs with a context code or CUI $c$ within a predefined time window (e.g., 30 days).
+The algorithm consists of three steps.
+First, a co-occurrence matrix ${\bf{C}} = [C(w, c)]$ is constructed, where each element $C(w, c)$ represents the number of patients in which a target code or CUI $w$ co-occurs with a context code or CUI $c$ within a predefined time window (e.g., $30$ days).
 This matrix captures the local context of clinical concepts and provides a foundation for computing semantic similarity.
-Because calculating ${\bf{C}}$ at scale is computationally intensive, we developed an optimized algorithm for efficient co-occurrence computation in our prior work, enabling scalable training of PEHRT embeddings for large EHR datasets \citep{hong2021clinical, rusheniii_LargeScaleClinicalEmbedding, gan2025arch}.
+We previously developed an algorithm for efficient co-occurrence computation as calculating ${\bf{C}}$ at scale is computationally intensive \citep{hong2021clinical, rusheniii_LargeScaleClinicalEmbedding, gan2025arch}.
+This algorithm is integrated into PEHRT software to enable scalable training of EHR embeddings for large datasets.

 Next, the co-occurrence matrix is used to calculate the shifted positive PMI (SPPMI) matrix, which represents the relationships among codes and CUIs.
 The SPPMI matrix is defined as